Moduli spaces of sheaves on Fano threefolds and K3 surfaces of genus 9: Studying and its restriction

-First, from \cite{BeauvilleFanoThreefoldK3} we know that $res : \calM_X \to \calM_S$ is a local isomorphism with image a Lagrangian subvariety of $\calM_S$ (here we use $\Ext^2(F,F)=0$ for $F\in\calM_X$).
-Moreover, it is injective on the set of sheaves which are either locally free or globally generated.
+First, from \cite{BeauvilleFanoThreefoldK3} we know that $\mathsf{res}\colon \calM_X \to \calM_S$ induces an immersion (that is, a morphism with injective differential) of $\calM_X$ onto a Lagrangian subvariety of $\calM_S$.
+Moreover, by Theorem~\ref{thmresinj} it is injective on the set of sheaves which are either locally free or globally generated.

-Now, consider a singular point of $res(\calM_X)$, it corresponds to the image of a sheaf $F\in\calM_X$ which is neither globally generated nor locally free.
-But from the results of this section, the set of sheaves $E$ with $E_S\simeq F_S$ consists exactly in $\{F,G\}$ with $G$ the sheaf for which $M_G=L_F$ and $L_G=M_F$.
-So this singular point is a double point.
+Consider a singular point of $\mathsf{res}(\calM_X)$, it corresponds to the image of a sheaf $F\in\calM_X$ which is neither globally generated nor locally free.
+But from Proposition \ref{PropFGnotlfggMFisLG}, the set of sheaves $E$ with $E_S\simeq F_S$ consists exactly in $\{F,G\}$ with $G$ the sheaf for which $M_G=L_F$ and $L_G=M_F$, and these two (distinct by Lemma~\ref{LemmaLFisnotMF}) lines intersect on $S$.
+From \cite[\S 4.2]{IskovskikhProkhorovFanoVarieties} each line in $X$ intersects a finite number of lines.
+In particular, the scheme parametrizing couples of intersecting lines in $X$ has dimension $1$, and the image of the intersection points of such couples of lines forms a $1$-dimensional subscheme of $X$.
+This subscheme intersects the general divisor $S$ in a finite number of points. \end{proof}

-Finally, these two lines $L_F$ and $M_F$ intersects on $S$: as $F_S\simeq G_S$, we must have $M_F\cap S = M_G\cap S$ and $M_G=L_F$.
-There are finitely many couple of lines in $X$ intersecting on the generic divisor $S$.
-Indeed, since $S$ is general the scheme spanned by the intersection points of lines in $\calH_1^0(X)$ intersects $S$ in a finite number of point.
-Therefore, there are finitely many double points on $res(\calM_S)$. \end{proof}